Bureau of Diplomatic Security: Counterterrorism

 The Diplomatic Security Service maintains agents in dozens of Joint Terrorism Task Force operations around the country.
-The Office of Protective Intelligence and Investigations in the Threat Intelligence and Analysis division has DSS Special Agents who travel all over the world investigating threats to the Secretary of State and U.S. embassies and consulates.
-DSS Special Agents on the New York JTTF provided critical information in the immediate aftermath of 9/11 and DSS Agents assigned as Regional Security Officers around the world tracked down leads for the FBI and other federal agencies.
-Any time there is a threat or an attack against a U.S. embassy or consulate, DSS Special Agents are the first on the scene to investigate.
+The Office of Protective Intelligence and Investigations in the Threat Intelligence and Analysis division has DSS special agents who travel all over the world investigating threats to the secretary of state and U.S. embassies and consulates.
+DSS special agents on the New York JTTF provided critical information in the immediate aftermath of 9/11 and DSS Agents assigned as Regional Security Officers around the world tracked down leads for the FBI and other federal agencies.
+Any time there is a threat or an attack against a U.S. embassy or consulate, DSS special agents are the first on the scene to investigate.

-Robert A. Hartung, Assistant Director, of Diplomatic Security's Threat Investigations and Analysis Directorate, announced on September 2, 2010 that the U.S. Department of State’s Rewards for Justice (RFJ) program is offering rewards of up to $5 million each for information that leads law enforcement or security forces to Hakimullah Mehsud and Wali ur Rehman.
+Robert A. Hartung, then assistant director of Diplomatic Security's Threat Investigations and Analysis Directorate, announced on September 2, 2010 that the U.S. Department of State’s Rewards for Justice (RFJ) program was offering rewards of up to $5 million each for information that leads law enforcement or security forces to Hakimullah Mehsud and Wali ur Rehman.

 Other investigations

-The Diplomatic Security Service investigates crimes against State Department personnel and other U.S. Government personnel and families assigned under Chief of Mission authority at a U.S. embassy or consulate abroad.
-DSS Special Agents have investigated thefts, assaults, rapes, and murders, among other charges, around the world.
+The Diplomatic Security Service investigates crimes against State Department personnel and other U.S. government personnel and families assigned under Chief of Mission authority at a U.S. embassy or consulate abroad.
+DSS special agents have investigated thefts, assaults, rapes, and murders, among other charges, around the world.
 Unlike investigations conducted in the United States by other federal agencies, DSS Agents have to work jointly with their foreign counterparts in often hostile areas of the world.

-On January 28, 2009, a news story broke about a CIA station chief in Algiers, Algeria who was under investigation by DSS for having allegedly raped two Muslim women.
+On January 28, 2009, a news story broke about a CIA station chief in Algiers, Algeria who was under investigation by the DSS for having allegedly raped two Muslim women.